Flan vs. Pudding: Differences (& Which Might You Like More)

 Flan is a custard made with eggs, sugar, and milk that is cooked in a container with a caramelized sugar bottom.
 Pudding is a sort of dish with a texture similar to mousse but thickened with some kind of starch, and it doesn’t typically include caramel.
 While flan is baked in the oven, pudding is cooked on a stove.

-We enjoy the creamy, sweet flavors of flans and puddings, but we don’t always remember the differences between these dessert staples.
-Therefore, this review is set to clear things up once and for all.
+We enjoy the creamy, sweet flavors of flans and puddings, but do you know the differences between these dessert staples?
+Don’t worry, I’m here to clear things up once and for all. 🙂

 If we were to define pudding, we would not be talking about the fast, boxed pudding that is stirred with cold milk, even though these simple mixes do produce gorgeous and wonderful desserts in their own right.
 We’re sticking to real puddings here—the comfortable, old-fashioned dessert that our grandmas made whenever possible, and which evokes childhood memories.